- Understand the theory and know the methods of human-centered design

 - Select from various realization forms of ideas and motivate choices (proto, scenario, storyboard, film, mockup, measurement setup, model, simulation, 3D visualization).

 - Evaluate design and design choices (critical attitude, insight, self-reflection).

-- Communication with team member and external clients, an introduction in communication, setting goals, planning, effective coaching.
+- Communication with team members and external clients, an introduction in communication, setting goals, planning, effective coaching.

 - Documentation and evaluation.
 Write pitches, presentations, proposals, keep a lab journal, perform peer reviews, write and evaluate reports, write summaries.

 Manual enrollment via Osiris is only for Creative Technology students.
 If you want to enroll, please contact K. Zalewska (firstname.lastname@example.org).